NOAA-ORR-ERD/PyGnome/Installing.rst

 We do our best to keep all tests passing on release versions of the package.
 But sometimes tests will fail due to the setup of the machine they are being run on -- package versions, etc. So the first thing to do is to make sure you have installed the dependencies as specified.

 But ``gnome`` is large package -- hardly anyone is going to use all of it.
 So while we'd like all tests to pass, a given test failure may not be an issue for any given use case.
 It's a bit hard to know whether a given test failure will affect your use case, but if you look at the name of the tests that fail, you might get a hint.
-For example, if any of the tests fail under ``test_weathering``, and you are not doing and oil weathering modeling, you don't need to worry about it.
+For example, if any of the tests fail under ``test_weathering``, and you are not doing any oil weathering modeling, you don't need to worry about it.

 In any case, you can try to run your use case, and see what happens.